 iMac Pro 2: Design

-The 2017 iMac Pro maintained the iMac look, while changing the inside to accommodate a cooling system which included a high-capacity heat sink and extra venting to allow 75% more airflow and an 80% increase in thermal capacity, as well as using 67% less power than the standard 27in iMac.
+The 2017 iMac Pro might have maintained the iMac look, but Apple made changes to the inside.
+These changes helped accommodate a cooling system that included a high-capacity heat sink and extra venting to allow 75% more airflow and an 80% increase in thermal capacity, as well as using 67% less power than the standard 27in iMac.

 That was quite a feat, and we think that the iMac Pro is unlikely to receive a redesign so soon after it launched (especially as Apple hasn't yet redesigned the standard iMac).

 iMac Pro 2: Screen